scij/msm/README.md

 MSM is **M**icro **S**ervice **M**esh, a middleware library for server-less communication between microservices.
-Conventional messaging middleware relies on a central component, a messaging server which needs to be known by all participants in a communication relationship.
+Conventional messaging middleware relies on a central component, a messaging server which needs to be known to all participants in a communication relationship.
 Central servers are a single point of failure, a bottleneck and often overhead.
-As you introduce replication and distribution for fault tolerance and scalability you will find out that the CAP theorem also applies to messaging middleware.
+As you introduce replication and distribution for fault tolerance and scalability you will learn that the CAP theorem also applies to messaging middleware.

-MSM avoids a central server by shifting responsibility for message distribution and routing down to the network layer.
+MSM avoids a central server by shifting responsibility for message distribution and routing down to the IP network layer.
 Senders distribute messages via IP Multicast to receivers they do not have to know.
 The use of IP Multicast leads to a connection-less communication (i.e. no TCP/IP) and requires special protocols for transmission- and flow-control.
 The most popular protocols in this domain are PGM (and it's sister protocol EPGM) and NORM.
 PGM is an IP protocol and requires root privileges to communicate.
 EPGM encapsulates traffic in UDP.
 Both are unable to send and receive messages on the same host (loopback communication) which makes service allocation tricky.
-This is why we went with an alternative protocol: NORM
+This is why I chose an alternative protocol: NORM

 ### What is NORM?